zbjornson/node-bswap/README.md

 ARM: [![ARM Build Status](https://cloud.drone.io/api/badges/zbjornson/node-bswap/status.svg)](https://cloud.drone.io/zbjornson/node-bswap)

-The fastest function to swap bytes (a.k.a. reverse the byte ordering, change endianness) of TypedArrays in-place for Node.js and browsers.
+The fastest function to swap bytes (a.k.a. reverse the byte ordering, change endianness) of TypedArrays in-place for Node.js, Bun and browsers.
 Uses SIMD when available.
 Works with all of the TypedArray types, including BigUint64Array and BigInt64Array.
 Also works on Buffers if you construct a TypedArray view on the underlying ArrayBuffer (see below).

 Install:
 ```
 $ npm install bswap
+$ bun install bswap  # but see https://bun.sh/guides/install/trusted
 ```

 Use: